saniyaismail/VR_Assignment1_Saniya-Ismail_IMT2022128/README.md

 ## Observations:

+- Detected the number of coins accurately.
-- In cases where there is **uneven lighting**, some coins may not be detected properly due to inconsistent contour detection.
+- In cases where there is uneven lighting, some coins may not be detected properly due to inconsistent contour detection.
+- Image stitching accuracy depends on the number of keypoints detected and matched between images.